What If Companies Managed Time as Carefully as They Manage Money?

 Show me the money

-When your team participates in tracking their time, you’ll be able to:
+When your team is tracking their time, you’ll be able to:

 - surface key operational metrics that might otherwise remain hidden